 In most cases, we find clients prefer just to connect one single company account to Twitter - but there is no reason why users can't connect and post to their own Twitter account as well, if that is required or preferred.
-For example, if they have a personal account they use for professional purposes and a strong following of candidates.
+For example, they may have a personal account they use for professional purposes and a strong following of candidates.
 In that scenario, the user can simply sign in during posting.

 Alternatively, it might be that you have several professional accounts for different business areas, and so want to allocate those to different users or groups/subgroups which can easily be done following the steps below.
 It's also worth considering, particularly with your business account(s), whether this is a tool you should allocate selectively in that respect.
 We mention this because research has shown that over-posting advert content to Twitter can have an adverse affect on your Twitter following.
-In other words, you want to ensure you control your Twitter feed so you provide a good blend of content for your followers; good informative content that is of interest to your target candidates, peppered with selected vacancy adverts that enhance your brand.
+In other words, you want to ensure you control your Twitter feed so you provide a blend of content for your followers; good informative content that is of interest to your target candidates, peppered with selected vacancy adverts that enhance your brand.

-This is the recommended path for connecting either a single company account, or several company accounts to different users, groups or subgroups.
-We recommend this because it negates the need for you to share professional twitter account logins with users who otherwise do not need access to the account(s).
+These steps follow the recommended path for connecting either a single company account, or several company accounts to different users, groups or subgroups.
+The benefit is that it negates the need for you to share professional twitter account logins with users who otherwise do not need access to the account(s).

 2. If you don't see Twitter in your list of subscribed boards, then type Twitter into the board search field and select it from the drop down list.

 3. As you are taken into the Twitter board settings area, you will see a pop up appear explaining how you obtain your OAuth tokens to connect and authorise your Twitter account for use with idibu.

 i.
 Click the link to open this in a new tab.

 ii.
 Then tick the box next to 'I've read this and understood it!', then click 'Got it!'